Frequently Asked Questions about COVID-19

 How do coronaviruses spread?

-What can I do to help prevent getting the coronavirus?
+What can I do to help not get the coronavirus?

-As of now, there are no vaccines for this coronavirus.
-But there are other things you can do to help prevent illness:
+As of now, there are no vaccines (shots) for this coronavirus.
+But there are things you can do to help keep from getting it:

 - Wash your hands often with soap and warm water.